NASDAQ Holidays Schedule for 2017 and 2018

 Regular hours for the NASDAQ are Monday through Friday, 9:30 a.m. to 4:00 p.m.
-EST. However, the stock market observes U.S. holidays for which the markets close, so below you will find the NASDAQ holidays for 2016 and 2017.
+EST. However, the stock market observes U.S. holidays on which the markets close for trading.
+Here’s the calendar for the NASDAQ holidays through 2017 and 2018.

 |Independence Day||July 4||July 4|

-Each market will close early at 1:00 p.m.
-EST on the following dates:
+Also note that NASDAQ will close early at 1:00 p.m.
+EST on the following dates.

 (1:00 p.m.
 EST Close)